Lixianlai-1/Learn-Js-From-Jonas/readme.txt

 <<<<<<< HEAD
-Creating a new branch is slow
+Creating a new branch is slow a
 =======
 Creating a new branch is quick AND simple.